OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 Note the following behaviors when implementing this option in your add-in.

 - The "Don't show me this message again" option appears in the preprocessing dialog only if there are no user input options configured, such as reporting options or a text box.
-If your manifest also specifies user input options, they will be shown in the dialog instead.
+If your manifest also specifies user input options, they'll be shown in the dialog instead.
 - The option to suppress the preprocessing dialog is applied on a per-machine and per-platform basis.
 - After suppressing the preprocessing dialog, if a user reports a message and has the [Reading Pane](https://support.microsoft.com/office/2fd687ed-7fc4-4ae3-8eab-9f9b8c6d53f0) turned on, a progress notification is shown on the message while it's being processed.
 If the Reading Pane is turned off, no progress notification is shown.

     :::image type="content" source="../images/spam-reporting-progress-notification.png" alt-text="The progress notification shown after reporting a message while the Reading Pane is turned on.":::

     > [!NOTE]
-    > If you implement the "Don't show me this message again" option without configuring a post-processing dialog, a dialog with the following generic message is shown to the user after processing: "Thank you for reporting this message".
+    > If you implement the "Don't show me this message again" option without configuring a post-processing dialog, a dialog with the following generic message is shown to the user after processing: "Thank you for reporting this message."
 It's good practice to configure a post-processing dialog to appear after a reported message is processed.

 ### Reenable the preprocessing dialog